alvindivina08/LinkedIn-Auto-Uncheck/README.md

 # LinkedIn Auto Uncheck 🎉

+## Update
+currently working on making it faster and allowing the user to just save the questions without going to options.html

 ## Are You Tired of Unchecking the "Follow Company" Button?

 We get it.
 You're on a job hunt, applying to multiple positions, and every single time, LinkedIn throws that pesky "Follow company" checkbox at you.
 Who has time for that?
 Enter **LinkedIn Auto Uncheck** – your new best friend for job applications! 🚀